 Tips for your Testimony in the Maryland General Assembly

 We welcome you, your friends, your family, and all 2nd Amendment and self-defense rights supporters to testify before the Maryland General Assembly in Annapolis.
 As current or potential gun owners, it's in everyone's interest to keep an eye on what our lawmakers are doing.
 We all know the effect atrocious gun laws have on us and the best way to prepare for what may be on the horizon is to read the bills and act!

 Committee hearings set the tone for how a bill may (or may not) progress.
 Your voice is urgently needed here as bills are more easily amended or sometimes squashed because of hearing testimony.
 Testimony stays as a part of each bill for all time and committee members do remember how these hearings go.
 Some lawmakers have a vision of gun owners not based in reality.
 Educate them.
 Help them understand.
 Your words and input may very well make or break a given bill.

 All current gun-related legislation is being tracked on our website with URL, tinyurl.com/guntracker.
-You can read the entire text of a bill, who introduced it, our position and testimony, and current bill status.
+You can read the entire text of a bill, who introduced it, our position and testimony, and the current bill status.
 Audio/Video streams and recordings are also available for committee hearings.